nightroman/FarNet/PowerShellFar/README.md

     line then you are prompted to remove, enable/disable, modify the existing breakpoint or add a new one at the same line.

+    NOTE In editor, to set line breakpoints by a key, bind the macro calling `ps:#line-breakpoint`, see `PowerShellFar.macro.lua`.

 * Command breakpoint...

     Opens a dialog to create a new command breakpoint.